Virginia Tech faculty find new ways to merge art and technology.

 The VT Engage VISTA Network addresses critical needs in Blacksburg and surrounding communities.

-As Virginia Tech's integrated science curriculum enters its second year, word of its new teaching approach has spread through academic circles.
+As Virginia Tech's integrated science curriculum enters its third year, word of its new teaching approach has spread through academic circles.

 The Scieneering program offers undergraduates interdisciplinary coursework and research opportunities.